Brewing-stand/Service-Login/README.md

 ## Getting started

-### Using Docker
-Please follow [this link](https://github.com/Nelissen-searchable-db/APP-Publish) to get the entire project running using docker

 ### Running locally
 Follow these steps to set up the Project Service for the Searchable DB Project.